Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

 While paper filters and drip coffee generally aren't seen as “trendy” these days, I can't discredit the ease and simplicity of setting the timer on your old faithful coffee maker and waking up to the sound (and smell) of fresh coffee.

-If you’re still on the classic coffee-making train, the filters you use noticeably impact your coffee taste.
+If you're still on the classic coffee-making train, the filters you use significantly impact the taste of your coffee.

-These paper filters are designed to trap any impurities, so what drips down into the carafe is pure and tastes great.
+These paper filters are designed to trap fine grounds and sediment, so what drips down into the carafe comes out clean and smooth.

-As I mentioned in the section above, white paper coffee filters are bleached with chlorine to get that pristine look, and those chemicals can alter your coffee’s flavor profile.
+As I mentioned in the section above, some paper coffee filters are bleached for a whiter look, and some people prefer the taste of unbleached filters.

-Bottom line: These single-use coffee filters are perfect for you if you want high-quality coffee with fewer impurities and less clean-up at an affordable price.
+Bottom line: These single-use coffee filters are ideal for you if you want a smooth cup with minimal cleanup at an affordable price.

 Pros